bdavis222/python-course/README.md

 ## Tutorials

 After each lesson, the student can find a corresponding tutorial in the `Tutorials` folder.
-The `solutions` folder within the `Tutorials` folder has solutions for all of the tutorials.
+The `Solutions` folder within the `Tutorials` folder has solutions for all of the tutorials.
 Obviously, these should only be viewed for each tutorial _after_ completing that tutorial.

 ## Projects